sapientes/omega-config-architectury/README.md

 `@Syncing` - *configuration options marked with this annotation will automatically sync to the client when they join a server.
-You can use this on a class to sync the entire config file to the client.*
+You can use this on a class to sync the entire config file to the client.
+Overriding `onConfigSynced` allows you to implement custom logic after the config is synchronized to the client.*

 ---